AjeetSingh02/Courses/deep_learning/Convolutional Neural Networks/Week1LectureScribbling.md

   - A 3D image when convolved with a 3D filter gives a 2D ouput.
 Example: 6 x 6 x 3 conv 3 x 3 x 3 = 4 x 4.
   - The dimensions of input image and filter should be same by convention.
   - We can apply multiple filters at the same time.
 For example finding vertical, horizontall and diognal edges at the same time.
 In that case the output of convolution will be a N dimension image.
 N is the number of filters you used.
 The output images after convolution will be stacked to form N dimension image.
 If number of filters used on a image are 2 then the output will be a 2 dimension image.

+# Video: Pooling Layers
+   - Poolings is done to
+        - reduce number of features so that it is easy on computation side
+        - To make the detected features more robust
+        - Note: Statement of Andrew NG: But I have to admit, I think the main reason people use max pooling is because it's been found in a lot of experiments to work well, and the intuition I just described, despite it being often cited, I don't know of anyone fully knows if that is the real underlying reason.
+I don't have anyone knows if that's the real underlying reason that max pooling works well in ConvNets.
+        - So basically the idea of making features more robust is just an intuition but its not a solid proof.

+   - Max Pooling is done more often that Average Pooling.
+Average pooling is rarely used and most of the time in deeper layer.